LeonSo7/LeonSo7/README.md

 - 📚 Software Engineering & Management @McMaster University (Expected Graduation 2023)
 - 👨🏻‍💻 Some places that I've worked: Amazon, IBM
 - 🤠 Some of my hobbies: fishing, boating, hiking, woodworking, DIY projects, trying new foods, and exploring new places!

+Check out some of my projects pinned below ⬇️.